-- Safety in Foster Care 99.9% of children were safe in Saint Francis foster care placements.
-Performance below 100% is an area for improvement. - Placement Stability in Foster Care 1.17 placements per child in FY23 Q1 is lower than FY20-21 Q1 baseline.
-This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 77.49% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q1 has seen continued decline since FY20 and is below baseline years. - Foster Care Placement within 50 miles 42.8% of children were placed within 50 miles of their removal address on the last day of the quarter, an increase from baseline years. - Sibling Groups Placed Together in Foster Care 63.8% of sibling groups placed together on the last day of the quarter is above baseline years. - Kinship Placement This measure is delayed by one quarter and not available at this time. - Preparation for Adult Living 61.5% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL, which is a large decrease from baseline years.
+- Safety in Foster Care 99.1% of children were safe in Saint Francis foster care placements as of FY23 Q3.
+Performance below 100% is an area for improvement. - Placement Stability in Foster Care 1.39 placements per child in FY23 Q3 is an improvement from FY22 Q3 performance (1.48).
+12 This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 77.6% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q3 is below baseline years 80.9%. - Foster Care Placement within 50 miles 39.8% of children placed within 50 miles of their removal address on the last day of FY23 Q3 is a decrease from baseline years of 42.7%. - Sibling Groups Placed Together in Foster Care 66.4% of sibling groups were placed together on the last day of FY23 Q3, an increase from baseline years of 62.3%. - Kinship Placement 35.9% of children were placed in kinship placements within 60 days of removal for FY23 Q2.
+This is above the baseline and an increase from FY22.
+This measure is delayed by one quarter and so FY23 Q3 is not available at this time. - Preparation for Adult Living 76.4% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL, which is a large decrease from baseline years of 92.9%.

-Belong- South Central & Hill Country
+Belong- South Central & Hill Country13

-Belong began serving children on October 27, 2021Belong entered Stage II in quarter one of FY23.
+Belong has contracted with DFPS for services to children in foster care since FY22 Q1.
 Beginning in FY23 Q1, Belong transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in the South Central & Hill Country designated community area.
 The average performance for fiscal years 2020 and 2021, the two years prior to Stage II implementation, are used as the historical average for comparison.

-- Safety in Foster Care 100% of children were safe in Belong foster care placements.
-100% is always the target for safety. - Placement Stability in Foster Care 1.17 placements per child in FY23 Q1 is higher than FY20-21 Q1 baseline.
-This metric is cumulative and requires a comparison of like quarters.
+- Safety in Foster Care 99.6% of children were safe in Belong foster care placements as of FY23 Q3.
+Performance below 100% is an area for improvement. - Placement Stability in Foster Care 1.47 placements per child in FY23 Q3 is higher than FY20-21 Q3 baseline (1.33).
+14 This metric is cumulative and requires a comparison of like quarters.

-- Least Restrictive Placement Setting 77.1% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q1 is below baseline years. - Foster Care Placement within 50 miles 37.7% of children were placed within 50 miles of their removal address on the last day of the quarter, a decrease from baseline years. - Sibling Groups Placed Together in Foster Care 55.4% of sibling groups placed together on the last day of the quarter, a decrease from baseline years. - Kinship Placement This measure is delayed by one quarter and not available at this time. - Preparation for Adult Living 76.9% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL, which is a large decrease from baseline year.
+- Least Restrictive Placement Setting 76.6% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q3 is below baseline years of 83.9%. - Foster Care Placement within 50 miles 37.7% of children placed within 50 miles of their removal address on the last day of FY23 Q3 is a decrease from baseline years of 47.1%. - Sibling Groups Placed Together in Foster Care 56.7% of sibling groups were placed together on the last day of FY23 Q3, a decrease from baseline years of 62.5%. - Kinship Placement 52.9% of children were placed in kinship placements within 60 days of removal for FY23 Q2.
+This is above the baseline and an increase from FY22.
+This measure is delayed by one quarter and so FY23 Q3 is not available at this time. - Preparation for Adult Living 80.0% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL, which is a large decrease from baseline years of 91.3%.